 5.1.
 The Processor undertakes to:

 5.1.1.
-Process the Processed Data for the sole purpose of performing the Services, subject to the limits and in the manner provided for by the Agreement between Controller and Processor for the provision of such Services, this DPA and the Data Protection Law, and in strict compliance with the written instructions given by the Controller and shall immediately inform in writing the Controller should it deem that any of the aforesaid instructions is in breach of the Data Protection Law or, in general, of any applicable law;
+Process the Processed Data for the sole purpose of performing the Services, subject to the limits and in the manner provided for by the Agreement between Controller and Processor for the provision of such Services, this DPA, and the Data Protection Laws, and in strict compliance with the written instructions given by the Controller, and shall immediately inform in writing the Controller should it deem that any of the these instructions is in breach of any Data Protection Laws;

 5.1.2.
-Process exclusively the Processed Data that is strictly necessary for correctly and fully performing the Services or meeting the obligations provided for by Data Protection Law or other applicable law;
+Process exclusively the Processed Data that is strictly necessary to correctly and fully perform the Services or meet the obligations set out under applicable Data Protection Laws;

 5.1.3.
-Process the Processed Data lawfully, fairly and in full compliance with the principles applicable to data processing, with the requirements laid down by the Data Protection Law and the information on the processing of the Processed Data provided to the relevant data subjects by the Controller;
+Process the Processed Data lawfully, fairly, and in full compliance with the principles applicable to data processing, with the requirements laid down by the Data Protection Laws and the information on the processing of the Processed Data provided to the relevant data subjects by the Controller;

 5.1.4.
-Assist and cooperate, within a reasonable manner, with the Controller whenever required under the processing of the Processed Data, namely if it suspects of any data breach that could undermine the availability, integrity, privacy and/or security of the Processed Data;
+Assist and cooperate, in a reasonable manner, with the Controller whenever required under the processing of the Processed Data, namely if it suspects of any data breach that could undermine the availability, integrity, privacy, and/or security of the Processed Data;

 5.1.5.
-Inform the Controller of any restriction required to the processing of any Processed Data, regardless if required by a Data Subject or instructed by a relevant data protection supervisory authority, unless if prohibited by law;
+Inform the Controller of any restriction required for the processing of any Processed Data, regardless if required by a Data Subject or instructed by a relevant data protection supervisory authority, unless prohibited by law;

 5.1.6.
 Keep the Controller up to date about the Processed Data or any other relevant information, namely about any notification or request for information from a relevant data supervisory authority;